Welcome to "Herstories": A YPAR Study

 What is Youth Participatory Action Research (YPAR)?

-You need to be a self-identified girl between the ages of 16 and 19 that is currently attending high school in Chilliwack.
-Although you can withdraw at any time, you should be prepared to attend the series of workshop sessions (4) and final presentation.
+You need to be a student who identifies as a girl and be between the ages of 16 and 19.
+You must be currently attending high school in Chilliwack.
+Although you can withdraw at any time, you should be prepared to attend the series of workshop sessions (5) and final presentation.
 If you are under 18, we have to obtain Written Consent by your legal guardian for you to participate.
 If you are 18 or over, you will provide your own consent.

 If I participate, how will I benefit?

-You will benefit by learning more about gender discrimination, while contributing your stories about your sexist experiences.
-Through sharing with others, you are empowering awareness about the issue and leading action toward creating change within schools.
-Your knowledge, communication, and advocacy skills will be increased.
 You will also receive a $50 gift card for participating in the study.
-We will make sure you have food and drink for every session, as well as a celebratory meal at the end of the research.
+There will be food and drink at every session, as well as a celebratory meal at the end of the research.

-Participating in the Herstories: A YPAR Study can be a transformative experience.
+Participating in the 'Herstories': Empowering High School Girls Through Youth Participatory Action Research (YPAR) can be a transformative experience.
 Sharing your own story can create opportunities for all girls to increase their success and wellbeing.

 Have a question or need assistance?
-Feel free to reach out to us through the contact form below.
+Feel free to reach out to me through the contact form below.